Hotel Hell: Synopsis

-Blood Moon is a big, compelling, entertaining novel about right and wrong, good and evil, choices and responsibilities, and justice and retribution.
+Hotel Hell (previously titled Blood Moon) is a big, compelling, entertaining novel about right and wrong, good and evil, choices and responsibilities, and justice and retribution.

 On a hot, steamy afternoon in Miami, Cuban-American businessman Recidio Suarez is brutally beaten and abducted.
 Handcuffed, shackled and blindfolded, he has no idea why he has been targeted.

 What he discovers is heart-stopping.
 What he endures during almost a month of captivity compares only to the most horrendous stories of prisoners of war.

 He is tortured, and under the threat of death, and worse – the rape of his wife and torture of his children – Suarez is forced to hand over his multi-million dollar holdings to his captors.
 These psychopaths include an ex-con who has served time for embezzlement; his former cellmate whose reputation while in Florida’s notorious Union Correctional Institute was so fearsome, the guards refused to discipline him; Suarez’s business partner whose past includes accusations of pedophilia and murder; and an aspiring NFL football player who was kicked off his college team for attempting to maim a coach.